ossuarium/skeleton-kit/README.md

 # skeleton-kit

-_You should rewrite this and the other README.rdoc files to document your kit._
+_You should rewrite this and the other README.md files to document your kit._

 This is a kit skeleton you can use as a template for building your own kit.
 For more information about Kit, visit the [project homepage](https://github.com/razor-x/kit).